CSR FAQ

 How do I decode a CSR?

-We've written a web based CSR Decoder tool that decodes CSRs online.
-If your CSR contains information that you do not want to send over the Internet (such as a challenge passphrase), you can decode a CSR locally on your own machine using the following OpenSSL command:
+We've written a web based CSR Decoder tool to decode CSRs online.
+If your CSR contains information that you do not want to send over the Internet (such as a challenge passphrase), you can decode CSRs locally on your own machine using the following OpenSSL command:

 openssl req -in server.csr -noout -text